ythosa/disguise/README.md

 * -help - returns CLI help and info

 ## Usage example
-Let's generate issue of documentation process of this project.
+Let's create an issue about the process of documenting this project, but I don't want to document the _checks_ folder.
 We just need to write this line in the terminal.
 ```
-./disguise -url "https://github.com/ythosa/disguise" -ext ".go"
+./disguise -url "https://github.com/ythosa/disguise" -ext ".go -ignore "src/checks"
 ```
 Output example:
 ##### [src](https://github.com/Ythosa/disguise/tree/master/src)